MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Excel.md

 Usually this error indicates there is a problem with the format of the file.

 However, sometimes this error can happen when a file appears to be an Open XML file (such as .xlsx), but the ACE driver is actually needed in order to process the file.
-See the [Legacy ACE connector](Excel.md#legacy-ace-connector) section above for more information about how to process files that require the ACE driver.
+Go to the [Legacy ACE connector](Excel.md#legacy-ace-connector) section for more information about how to process files that require the ACE driver.